 Sicily is culturally quite separate from the rest of Italy, and this has been so for many centuries.
 The fertile island was fought over and invaded by the Greeks, Romans, Arabs, Normans, Spaniards and northern Italians, and all left their marks in the art and architecture, as well as the language and cuisine.
 Ancient Sicily is beautifully represented by Segesta, whose temple and theatre are regarded as among the most magnificently sited monuments in the classical world; Agrigento’s Valley of the Temples; and the wonderful Roman mosaics in the Villa del Casale at Piazza Armerina, to mention only the best known places.

 The capital city of Palermo prospered under the Romans, and later under the Arabs and the Normans, who built the Norman Palace and the extraordinary Palatine Chapel.
-A few kilometres from Palermo is undoubtedly Sicily’s greatest treasure, the cathedral of Monreale with its magical blend of Arab and Norman art most evident in the splendid mosaics.
+A few kilometres from Palermo is undoubtedly Sicily’s greatest treasure, the cathedral of Monreale with its magical blend of Byzantine and Norman art most evident in the splendid mosaics.
 In a more worldly mode, we always find time in Palermo to visit one of the colorful outdoor markets, and naturally to eat well.